gigafraud/cirno_senki_translation/README.md

 Eh ?
 Wait, what is this !?

 This will put a character sprite on the left side of the screen with a specific emotion.
 If there's text on the line right under, it will show a dialogue box with the character's name, and show the dialogue.
+The character's name is in japanese, as well as the emotion.
+It would probably be a pain to put it in english, so I probably won't touch that.
+Also, some characters have specific emotions that others don't have.

 *RHT does the same thing, it just puts the character sprite on the right instead.